24/7 VALENCIA: Tell us something about both of your backgrounds in music and the name of your band…

 And finally we have seen Danny Boy Sánchez play Harmonica at many a blues jam and loved his style and articulation!

-We have also started to write the next record which again will be based totally in the Blues.
+We have also started to write and record the next album, which again will be based totally in the Blues.

 Could the Valencia region be a new ‘Nashville’ for musicians in the future?